kgaspard/looker-public-embed-app-template/README.md

-# Looker Embed App Template
+# Looker Public Embed App Template

-A simple template built using Nodejs and Express to demonstrate Looker embeddinng functionalilty (iframe, API, authentication)
+A simple template built using Nodejs and Express to public embed Looker dashboards. **NOTE THIS WILL MAKE DASHBOARDS ON YOUR INSTANCE PUBLIC**

 ## Installation and setup